-These interim condensed consolidated financial statements have been prepared in accordance with International Accounting Standard (IAS), "Interim Financial Reporting" ("IAS 34") as endorsed in the Kingdom of Saudi Arabia (KSA) and other standards and pronouncements that are issued by the Saudi Organization for Certified Public Accountants ("SOCPA") (collectively referred to "IFRS as endorsed in KSA").
+These interim condensed consolidated financial statements have been prepared in accordance with International Accounting Standard (34), "Interim Financial Reporting" ("IAS 34") as endorsed in the Kingdom of Saudi Arabia (KSA) and other standards and pronouncements that are issued by the Saudi Organization for Certified Public Accountants ("SOCPA").

-These interim condensed consolidated financial statements do not include all the information and disclosures required in full set of annual financial statements and should be read in conjunction with the Group's annual financial statements as at 31 December 2017.
-In addition, results for the interim period ended 31 March 2018 are not necessarily indicative of the results that may be expected for the financial year ending 31 December 2018.
+These interim condensed consolidated financial statements do not include all the information and disclosures required in full set of annual financial statements and should be read in conjunction with the Group's annual financial statements for the year ended 31 December 2017.
+In addition, results for the interim period ended 30 September 2018 are not necessarily indicative of the results that may be expected for the financial year ending 31 December 2018.